Spiritual practice: Baháʼí Faith

 Prayer in the Baháʼí Faith, refers to two distinct concepts: obligatory prayer and devotional prayer (general prayer).
 Both types of prayer are composed of reverent words which are addressed to God, and the act of prayer is one of the most important Baháʼí laws for individual discipline.

 New Age

 Passage meditation was a practice recommended by Eknath Easwaran which involves the memorization and silent repetition of passages of scripture from the world's religions.

+Reiki is a spiritual healing practice that has been popular in New Age spirituality.
+Reiki is a healing modality that was developed by Japanese lay Buddhist monk Mikao Usui.
+It spread from Japan to Hawaii and then to the rest of the United States.
+Reiki involves the laying on of hands or hovering hands over a person's body in order to address spiritual blockages and other related problems.
+Patients have reported that reiki is effective at reducing pain, stress, anxiety, and depression; in the medical community, skepticism exists toward the effectiveness of reiki.

 The term Neotantra refers to a modern collection of practices and schools in the West that integrates the sacred with the sexual, and de-emphasizes the reliance on Gurus.

 Recent and evolving spiritual practices in the West have also explored the integration of aboriginal instruments such as the Didgeridoo, extended chanting as in Kirtan, or other breathwork taken outside of the context of Eastern lineages or spiritual beliefs, such as Quantum Light Breath.